Shayna Jack: Television appearances

 In 2020, Jack participated on Seven Network's reality program SAS Australia.

 In 2025, she participated on Network 10's reality series I'm a Celebrity...Get Me Out of Here! for its 11th season.

 Personal life

-Jack is engaged to Australian hockey player Joel Rintala.
-She was awarded an Order of Australia in 2025 for her service to sport as a gold medallist at the Paris Olympic Games 2024.
+Jack is engaged to Australian field hockey player Joel Rintala.
+She was awarded a Medal of the Order of Australia in 2025 for her service to sport as a gold medallist at the 2024 Paris Olympic Games.

+Jack's younger brother, Jamie, is also a swimmer.